How do we- treat tear duct blockage in babies?

 Obstruction of the tear duct could be for different reasons (age, nose trauma, nasal allergies, conjunctivitis, a tumour).

 In children, obstruction of this conduct could be due to the fact that it did not develop correctly at birth.
-It's important to see the ophthalmologist as soon as possible to determine the best course of treatment.
+It is important to see an ophthalmologist as soon as possible to determine the best course of treatment.

-High obstructions (proximal) that are located in the lacrimal punctum may be treated with cortisone eyedrops, in the event that the obstruction is due to oedema (swelling) or with punctoplasty, a surgical techique used to widen the drain opening.
+High obstructions (proximal) that are located in the lacrimal punctum may be treated with cortisone eyedrops if the obstruction is due to oedema (swelling) or with punctoplasty, a surgical techique used to widen the drain opening.

-When lacrimal system obstructions are located deeper, also known as low obstructions (distal), they always requie surgery known as a dacryocystorhinostomy (DCR).
-There are various approach alternatives to make a new drainage opening to the nasal cavity in order to get round the obstruction the obstruction created.
+When lacrimal system obstructions are located deeper, also known as low obstructions (distal), they always require surgery known as a dacryocystorhinostomy (DCR).
+There are various alternative approaches for making a new drainage opening to the nasal cavity in order to get round the obstruction the obstruction created.

 It involves making a new bone window in the lacrimal bone which joins the lacrimal sac to the bone, in order to get round the obstruction created.